sananthakamath/AWS-Native-Scalable-Disk-Monitoring-Solution/README.md

 ## AWS-Native-Scalable-Disk-Monitoring-Solution
-This a repository containing the artifacts on the Disk Monitoring Solution I designed.

-## Overview

 This solution replaces **Ansible-based disk monitoring** with a fully AWS-native architecture using **AWS Systems Manager (SSM)**, **Amazon CloudWatch**, and **AWS Organizations**.
 It operates on a **hub-and-spoke model** for enterprise-scale, zero-touch monitoring across multiple accounts and regions.